-Code of Conduct:
+Code of Conduct

 The School district has created a detailed Code of Conduct to describe the expected behavior of students, staff and visitors to school buildings and the disciplinary actions resulting from violations of the Code.
 The Code, which will be communicated to all students/staff and parents, will serve as a major component of our violence prevention program.
 The Code will be evaluated annually and revised as necessary to reflect changes in school policies and procedures.
-A copy of the Code of Conduct will be made available to students, parents, staff and community members.
+A copy of the Code of Conduct will be made available to students, parents, staff and community members and/or found on the NECSD website.

-Section VII: Emergency Response Protocols - Notification and Activation (Internal and External Communication)
+Emergency Response Protocols - Notification and Activation (Internal and External Communication)